streamsets/support/Tools/Utilities/ReadMe.md

 <img src="/images/readme.png" align="right" />

-#<aws.sh> This script perform following operations on your EC2 instance
+#### <aws.sh> This script perform following operations on your EC2 instance
 1) Status check
-2) Start instance
+2) Start/Stop instance
-3) Stop instance
+3) Add tags to the instances
 4) Update /etc/hosts file with your EC2 instance information.
-Use 'setup' option to update your hosts file with your current ec2 instances
+   Use the 'setup' option to update your hosts file with your current ec2 instances

-# Pre-req:
+#### Pre-req:

 1) Get your AWS Access ID and Secret from IT
 2) Install awscli (eg: for OSX -brew install awscli) or follow ==> https://docs.aws.amazon.com/cli/latest/userguide/cli-install-macos.html

-  # Configuring your AWS CLI
+#### Configuring your AWS CLI
   Run the command 'aws configure'
   This will ask you for following: